michealrm/video_submission_frame/README.md

 # Video Submission Frame

-A lightweight, embeddable video upload module with built-in duration validation.
-Designed to work seamlessly with form builders like JotForm or as a standalone component.
+An embeddable video upload module to validate recording duration then upload to object storage.
+Designed to work with form builders like JotForm as an iframe.
+Supports MP4, MOV, AVI, 3GPP, and WebM formats.

-## Features

-- Video duration validation
-- Support for mobile video formats
-- Progress indication
-- iframe embedding support
-- Cross-origin support
-- Client and server-side validation
-- Supports MP4, MOV, AVI, 3GPP, and WebM formats

 ## Installation